-This website was created with the purpose of helping others thrive with the ketogenic diet and quickly discover foods that will help people stay in ketosis.
-It’s hard to find savory foods without a lot of carbohydrates, and sometimes more challenging to find merchants selling those items.
-Hopefully, KETOFOODIST can help you with your ketosis journey.
-This Getting Started guide will assist you navigating the website and utilizing the various features available to help you find the perfect eat.
+This website was created with the purpose of helping others thrive on the ketogenic diet and quickly discover keto-friendly foods.
+It’s hard to find savory foods without a lot of carbohydrates, and sometimes more challenging to find merchants and restaurants offering those items.
+Hopefully, KETOFOODIST can help you navigate your ketogenic journey.
+This Getting Started Guide will explain all the various tools on the website to help you find the perfect eat and fitting the low-carb diet into your lifestyle.

 Similar to any other search engine, your discovery begins by typing (or saying) a term in the search form.
 After you press the orange icon next to the form, the next screen that loads will show a list of foods that match your search.
 If you’re unsatisfied with the results, you can type (or speak) another search term or click on the orange SEARCH FILTERS button to narrow your results.
 To view the full nutritional values of a food that’s presented on the search results screen and to view purchasing options, click on the name of the item or the VIEW MORE button on the search results page.
 That’s the basic process of finding foods!